BhavikaPachauri/Bharat-intern/README.md

-I have craeted the NetFlix Homepage using HTML and CSS.
+I have created the NetFlix Homepage using HTML and CSS.